 History of Bonsai

 Known as penjing in China, miniature trees can be found in Chinese scroll art, poetry, and even mythology dating as far back as the Eastern Han dynasty (25–221 A.D.).
 Tomb paintings from the Tang dynasty (618–907 A.D.) portray attendants carrying potted trees.
 Buddhist monks from China introduced miniature trees to Japan sometime around the 13th century.
 There the art form became highly formalized, reaching its peak in the 17th and 18th centuries.
 Bonsai gained worldwide exposure—and fashionable acclaim—at the Paris World Exposition in 1900.

-The Huntington collection is spread throughout two serene courtyards, with trees set on pedestals against a backdrop of hand-crafted fence treatments.
-The two courtyards are linked by the Harry Hirao Suiseki Court, which features a collection of American suseiki or viewing stones (expressive stones of special shape, color and texture) that visitors are encouraged to touch.
-Within the upper bonsai court, a water feature provides a calming backdrop for the smallest bonsai in our collection, the shohin or trees under eight inches tall.
+The Huntington collection is spread throughout two serene courtyards, with trees set on pedestals against a backdrop of handcrafted fence treatments.
+The two courtyards are linked by the Harry Hirao Suiseki Court, which features a collection of American suiseki, or viewing stones (expressive stones of special shape, color, and texture), that visitors are encouraged to touch.
+Within the upper bonsai court, a water feature provides a calming backdrop for the smallest bonsai in our collection, the shohin, or trees under 8 inches tall.

 What is a bonsai tree?

 The Japanese word “bonsai” translates as “tree in a pot.”
 Bonsai are living plants, typically a tree, shrub, or woody herb grown in a pot and trained to develop characteristics found in a very old tree.